gundb/gun-level/README.md

 Boom, now your persistence layer is a json file named `data.json`.
 Give it a shot!
 You can find jsondown [here](https://github.com/toolness/jsondown).

-Now, as fun as json is, it's not really *practical*.
-Here's the difference between saving to json and saving to mongo:
+Now, as fun as json is, it's not terribly impressive.
+Mongo would be impressive.
+Here's the code you'd need to write to save into mongo:

 ```javascript
 // start your mongo server